 One of SCE&G's transmission planning objectives is to develop a local plan that minimizes the long-term cost of expansion while maintaining expected levels of service and compliance with applicable standards.
-To accomplish this, SCE&G treats all resources on a comparable basis and gives consideration that is technologically neutral to every viable alternative solution to identified transmission needs.
+To accomplish this long-term, least-cost transmission expansion, SCE&G treats all resources on a comparable basis and gives consideration that is technologically neutral to every viable alternative solution to identified transmission needs.
 These alternative solutions may include new transmission facilities, modifications to existing transmission facilities, generation siting or load-management opportunities.
 The SCE&G planning process considers these alternative options in determining if and when transmission expansion is needed.